2022–23 Michigan Tech Huskies men's basketball team: Saint Cloud State

-The Huskies of Michigan Tech were able to get out to an early 4–0 lead but wasn't able to carry any momentum, falling behind 19 points.
+The Huskies of Michigan Tech were able to get out to an early 4–0 lead but was not able to carry any momentum, falling behind 19 points.
 Saint Cloud State led 41–22 at the half.
-The Huskies of Saint Cloud State expanded that lead to 22 points less than five minutes coming out of the locker room, but that didn't stop Michigan Tech from fighting hard to come back and win it.
+The Huskies of Saint Cloud State expanded that lead to 22 points less than five minutes coming out of the locker room, but that did not stop Michigan Tech from fighting hard to come back and win it.
 Michigan Tech got their 22-point deficit down to 10 points in 9.5 minutes, with 5:52 left in the game.
-But, that didn't stop Saint Cloud State from ensuring a victory, outscoring Tech by eight points over the remainder of the game to win it 74–56.
+But, that did not stop Saint Cloud State from ensuring a victory, outscoring Tech by eight points over the remainder of the game to win it 74–56.

 Saint Cloud State was led by Luke Taylor with 18 points and seven boards, and Matthew Willert with 17 points and three boards.
 Michigan Tech was led by Marcus Tomashek with 20 points and six rebounds.